-Table 4.1 shows that the times for scans in the Freiburg area can differ by large amounts depending on how many base stations are scanned.
-Generally said it takes longer the more dense the base station distribution is in the scanned area.
+Table 4.1 shows that the time needed for a sweep scan in the Freiburg area can differ by large amounts, depending on how many base stations have been scanned.
+Generally said, it takes longer, the more dense the base station distribution is in the area.
 This is however not the only factor, as Figure 4.1 visualises.
-If the scan duration would only depend on the number of base station scanned, a linear growth could be expected.
+If the scan duration would only depend on the number of base stations scanned, a linear growth could be expected.